ruancastro/e-commercy-database/README.markdown

 - **Schema Design**: Using Draw.io helped me plan the database structure effectively, ensuring the OLTP and OLAP databases met their respective goals (transactional vs. analytical).
 - **ETL Orchestration**: Airflow's DAGs and XCom made it easy to manage the ETL pipeline, but I learned to be cautious with XCom for large datasets.
 - **Data Generation**: Generating realistic Brazilian data (e.g., addresses, regions in Portuguese) added authenticity to the project.
-- **Debugging**: Resolving errors like string length mismatches and region naming inconsistencies improved my problem-solving skills.
+- **Debugging Complex Issues**: Resolving timezone mismatches between Airflow and the OLTP database, handling `NaN` values in nullable columns, and adjusting the incremental load logic to be more robust significantly improved my problem-solving skills.
+- **Importance of Logging**: Adding detailed logs at each stage of the pipeline (e.g., in `extract` and `load_facts`) was crucial for debugging and verifying the correct behavior of incremental loads.
+- **Timezone Handling**: Learned the importance of aligning timestamps across systems, especially when working with databases and orchestration tools in different timezones.

 ---

 ## Future Improvements

 - **Optimize XCom Usage**: For larger datasets, save intermediate data to an external storage (e.g., S3) and pass file paths via XCom.
-- **Add Data Quality Checks**: Implement validation tasks to ensure data consistency before loading into the OLAP database.
+- **Add Data Quality Checks**: Implement validation tasks to ensure data consistency before loading into the OLAP database (e.g., checking for missing foreign keys).
 - **Expand Analytical Capabilities**: Integrate the OLAP database with a BI tool (e.g., Power BI, Tableau) to create dashboards for sales and inventory analysis.
 - **Automate Data Generation**: Schedule the `register_purchases_and_clients` DAG to run periodically, simulating continuous e-commerce activity.
+- **Monitoring and Alerts**: Add monitoring tasks to the DAG to alert on failures or unexpected behavior (e.g., no new records for an extended period).

 ---